 Fiona Wright is a writer, editor and critic from Sydney.
 Her book of essays Small Acts of Disappearance: Essays on Hunger won the 2016 Nita B. Kibble Award and the Queensland Literary Award for non-fiction, and was shortlisted for the Stella Prize and the NSW Premier’s Douglas Stewart Award.
-Her first poetry collection, Knuckled, won the 2012 Dame Mary Gilmore Award.
-She has recently completed a PhD at Western Sydney University’s Writing & Society Research Centre.
+Her first poetry collection, Knuckled, won the 2012 Dame Mary Gilmore Award, while Domestic Interior was shortlisted for the 2018 Prime Minister’s Literary Award for Poetry.
+She completed a PhD at Western Sydney University’s Writing & Society Research Centre.
 Her poems and essays have been published in the Australian, Meanjin, Island, Overland, The Lifted Brow, Seizure and HEAT.

 The World Was Whole